livewires/you-win/docs/sheets/jump.md

   * Create a `platform`.
 This is going to be a `Polygon` instead of a `Sprite`.

     ```js
-    var platform = new Polygon
+    var platform = new uw.Polygon
     platform.points = [[-30, 0], [30, 0], [30, 10], [-30, 10]]
     platform.y = 100
     ```